dimaguy/ImpostorHQ/docs/Writing plugins using ImpostorHQ.md

 Now you can access the command handlers to create player/dashboard commands, assign HTTP endpoints for any API that you might want.

+There is a test project, `ImpostorHQ.Module.Test`, so you can see how to use the command registers.